 Photo Credit: Sergei Belski/USA TODAY Sports

-The Calgary Flames have signed 22-year-old bluechip defenseman Dougie Hamilton to a six-year contract worth a reported $34.5 million.
-The contract will carry an annual average value of $5.75 million.
+The Calgary Flames have signed 31-year-old defenseman and captain Mark Giordano to a six-year contract extension the club announced on Tuesday.
+The deal is worth a reported $40.5 million overall, and carries an annual average value of $6.75 million.